marp-team/marp/website/blog/how-to-make-custom-transition.md

 While playing transition, `--marp-transition-direction` [CSS custom property (as known as CSS variables)](https://developer.mozilla.org/docs/Web/CSS/Using_CSS_custom_properties) will be available in `@keyframes`.

-It provides `1` in forward navigation, or `-1` in backward navigation.
+It provides `1` in forwarding navigation, or `-1` in backward navigation.
 Using [`var(--marp-transition-direction)`](https://developer.mozilla.org/docs/Web/CSS/var) together with [`calc()`](https://developer.mozilla.org/docs/Web/CSS/calc) function would be useful to calculate the position in response to the direction of slide navigation.

 <!-- prettier-ignore-start -->